pommi/breath/Readme.md

 2. Write config, save as **`breath.yml`** inside cloned directory
 3. Install `make` and `go` 1.9+ for your distribution (ensure `go version` prints the version after install)
 4. Build utility with command: `make build` (binary is saved to `../bin`)
-4. To start vpn-breath worker use command:
+4. To start breath worker use command:

 `/home/ubuntu/bin/breath`